This is the secret to a successful LinkedIn InMail

 • Using the word “I” too much

-• Waste the recipients time or make them feel tricked
+• Waste the recipient’s time or make them feel tricked

 • Use a mass template